Daxxn/KiCAD-Component-Library/README.md

 # KiCAD-Component-Library
 All the components I've made for KiCAD.

 Components are not verrified and are not guaranteed to work.
+(They work for me though...)